anaulin/generative-art/README.md

-# Circle packing makes pretty pictures
+# Circle packing

-Simple circle packing implementation.
+An experiment with a simple circle packing implementation.

 The degree of packing can be varied altering the `MIN_RADIUS` and `TOTAL_CIRCLE_ATTEMPTS` variables.

-Example outputs:
+Example outputs (click to go to full resolution file):

 ![](images/circle-pack-palette1-1.jpg)